 Faisal Al-Gheilani, ICV Manager, Yibal Khuff project

-By the start of 2017, some 1,000 people were directly employed by Petrofac, more than 35% of whom were Omani nationals.
-Up to 15,000 people are also employed through our subcontractors, many of whom are Omani nationals.
+By the start of 2017, some 830 people were directly employed by Petrofac, more than 35% of whom were Omani nationals.
+Up to 12,000 people are also employed through our subcontractors, many of whom are Omani nationals.
+We also have a growing office in Muscat, and are developing a locally based engineering centre.

 A few years ago the contracting community had little choice but to look outside of Oman for goods, services and skills.
 That is changing quickly.
 There is now a much wider variety and availability of local services and, for our part, we have actively worked with several key suppliers to help them improve and scale up their local operations.
 With greater capacity, capability and competition available right here in Oman, everyone benefits.